Abbey256/TrendyTrove/replit.md

-# TrendyTrove – World of Elegance
+# The Light Bearer – World of Elegance

 A luxury e-commerce website for unisex fashion, built with modern web technologies and elegant design.

 ## Overview

-**TrendyTrove** is a professional, elegant e-commerce platform for a unisex fashion brand.
+**The Light Bearer** is a professional, elegant e-commerce platform for a unisex fashion brand.
 The application provides a beautiful storefront for customers to browse products and place orders via WhatsApp, plus a secure admin panel for product management.

 ## Project Architecture